Category Archives: Poems

 When you fly, you make the sky happy.

-When you land, you give earth a new perspective.
+When you land, you grant the earth a new perspective.

-When you dive, the water may be cold,
+When you dive, the water can be cold,

 I’ll Celebrate Twice